interstitialRedirectModalTitle

 Protecting the Pangolin

 These little guardians have survived thousands of years of natural changes, but now they are on the verge of extinction due to habitat loss and illegal poaching.
-Many Asian cultures incorrectly believe their scales have medicinal and magical properties, causing a huge demand on the black market.
+The incorrect belief that their scales have medicinal and magical properties results in a huge demand on the black market.
 More than 1 million pangolins were brutally murdered for black-market trade in the past 10 years; that is 11 pangolins every hour.
 All eight species of pangolin are listed under Appendix I (threatened with extinction) in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES).